 Advantages of employee leasing

-• Another advantage for companies is that, for a certain period of time, they can Access to qualified specialists have.
-You do not need to enter into any long-term labour law obligations.
+- Another advantage for companies is that, for a certain period of time, they can Access to qualified specialists have.
+They do not need to enter into any long-term labour law obligations.

 Disadvantages of temporary work